International crisis information

 If you’re planning to travel or are already abroad, familiarize yourself with the following emergency and crisis resources.

 A free service available 24 hours a day, seven days a week, 365 days a year, International SOS provides medical and travel security assistance to students, faculty and staff.
 International SOS can help you manage risks pre-departure or respond to medical or travel emergencies — such as hospitalization, natural disasters or lost passports — while you are away.

 You must register to use International SOS:

-- Request your free International SOS card from the U of M International Centre.
+- Request your free International SOS card from the International Engagement Officer.
 Carry this card with you whenever you travel.
 A digital version is also available.

 - U of M Membership Number: 27AYCA524935